tallakt/bladegen/README.md

 }
 ```

-This code also demontrates ending the blade near the root, though being quite
+This code also demontrates ending the blade near the root.
+Any shape can be
-flaky to achieve.
+supplied.

+If you don't supply a diameter parameter, the diameter will be 1.0 long and the
+pitch is specified as number of diameters advancement per revolution.
+It may
+sometimes be easier to work in this manner and then just scale the propeller to
+the correct diameter after.
+If you do this, the relative pitch remains constant
+with different sizes.
+Normally, pitch and diameter are dependent on each other.